CellProfiler/CellProfiler-Analyst/README.txt

   the menubar or using shortcut Ctrl+S.
 * The brightness and scale of the object tiles may be adjusted by choosing Display>ImageControls from the menubar.
+* Regular expressions may now be used in defining columns that the classifier will ignore in classifier_ignore_substrings in properties files.
+* When finding rules, Classifier will now automatically ignore table, image, and object ID columns as well as any columns that contain non-numeric data.

 ---------------------------------